maaydin/katacoda-scenarios/kubernetes-dojo/application-deployment/step4.md

-Increase replication counts and rollout changes.
+Increase replica counts for voting and result applications.